tigrisdata/tigris-os-docs/docs/legal/service-terms.md

 23. **Definitions**

-    “**Aggregated Data**” means User Data that has been deidentified or aggregated with other data such that the resulting data no longer reasonably identifies User or a specific individual.
+    "**Aggregated Data**" means User Data that has been deidentified or aggregated with other data such that the resulting data no longer reasonably identifies User or a specific individual.

-    “**Customer Content**” means any software, data, text, audio, video, images or other information User (or an End User) Transmits to Tigris Data through the API for storage on the Tigris Object Storage Service.
+    "**Customer Content**" means any software, data, text, audio, video, images or other information User (or an End User) Transmits to Tigris Data through the API for storage on the Tigris Object Storage Service.

-    “**High Risk Activities**” means any activities where use or failure of the Tigris Object Storage Service could lead to death, personal injury, or environmental damage, including life support systems, emergency services, nuclear facilities, autonomous vehicles, or air traffic control.
+    "**High Risk Activities**" means any activities where use or failure of the Tigris Object Storage Service could lead to death, personal injury, or environmental damage, including life support systems, emergency services, nuclear facilities, autonomous vehicles, or air traffic control.

-    “**Laws**” means all applicable relevant local, state, federal and international laws, regulations and conventions.
+    "**Laws**" means all applicable relevant local, state, federal and international laws, regulations and conventions.

-    “**Prohibited Content**” means any software (whether in object or source code form), data, text, audio, video, images or other information that: (a) is unlawful and/or promotes unlawful activities; (b) defames, harasses, abuses, threatens or incites violence towards any individual or group or
+    "**Prohibited Content**" means any software (whether in object or source code form), data, text, audio, video, images or other information that: (a) is unlawful and/or promotes unlawful activities; (b) defames, harasses, abuses, threatens or incites violence towards any individual or group or